Combining presbyopia options

 The amount of nearsightedness you have determines how close or far you need to hold an item to see it clearly without your glasses on.

-Though it's certainly less convenient than wearing just one pair of eyeglasses with progressive lenses, bifocal lenses or trifocal lenses, many people over age 40 deal with presbyopia by purchasing two or more pairs of eyeglasses with single vision lenses.
+Though it's certainly less convenient than wearing just one pair of eyeglasses with progressive lenses, bifocals or trifocals, many people over age 40 deal with presbyopia by purchasing two or more pairs of eyeglasses with single vision lenses.

-One pair can be prescribed for distance vision (driving, watching television, etc.); and a second pair with single vision lenses can be prescribed for computer work, reading and other near-vision tasks.
+One pair of glasses usually will contain lenses prescribed for distance vision (driving, watching television, etc.); and a second pair may contain single vision lenses prescribed specifically for computer work, reading or other near-vision tasks.

 This option offers several visual advantages: